TisB-IstR toxin-antitoxin system: IstR-1 and IstR-2

 IstR sRNA (inhibitor of SOS-induced toxicity by RNA) is a family of non-coding RNA first identified in Escherichia coli.
 There are two small RNAs encoded by the IstR locus: IstR-1 and IstR-2, of which IstR-1 works as antitoxins against the toxic protein TisB (toxicity-induced by SOS B) which is encoded by the neighbouring tisAB gene.
 IstR-1 is a 75 nucleotide transcript expressed constitutively throughout growth, whereas IstR-2 is a 140 nucleotide transcript induced by Mitomycin C (MMC).
 Both IstR-2 and tisAB are thought to be regulated by LexA while IstR-1 is constitutively transcribed.

 Deletion analysis confirmed the function of IstR, E. coli strain K-12 could not grow in the absence of IstR when tisAB was present.
 Inserting IstR genes on a plasmid allowed the bacteria to grow normally.
 Further studies showed that expression of IstR-1 alone is enough to remedy the toxic effects of TisB.
 IstR-2 is not involved in the regulation of tisAB.

 TisAB

 The tisAB locus codes for two genes: tisA and tisB.
 The tisA reading frame was shown through a translation assay to not be translated.
 Its sequence is unconserved across species.
 TisB is a 29 amino acid peptide widely conserved in enterobacteria.
 TisB is responsible for conferring toxicity through suspected membrane disruption.
-Upon translation of the tisB gene, a +1 inactive primary transcript mRNA is produced, which must be endonucleolytically processed 42 nucleotides from the 5' end to yield a +42 translationally competent mRNA.
+Upon transcription of the tisB gene, a +1 inactive primary transcript mRNA is produced, which must be endonucleolytically processed 42 nucleotides from the 5' end to yield a +42 translationally competent mRNA.
 In the +42 form, the mRNA has a ribosome loading/standby site in an unstructured region >80 nt upstream of the tisB ribosome binding site, thus allowing translation of the TisB protein.
 This standby site is structurally unavailable in the inactive forms of the tisB mRNA (the +1 form and the +106 form produced by RNase III cleavage).